 Instantly I’m awake, aware that I was deeply asleep moments before.
 I don’t know why I’m awake now – is it morning or night?
 I’m not entirely sure.

 It’s dark.
 I can barely discern the difference between having my eyes open and closed.
 I open up my senses, scanning to identify the cause for my waking.
-I hear the soft hum of faraway kitchen appliances.
+Faraway, I hear the soft hum of kitchen appliances.
 Only white noise, no one else is stirring.
 I snuggle in against the plush down of my bed, bundled against the cold of mid-winter reassured that all is well about to fall asleep again.

 Quelling my sudden compulsion to make a preemptive strike and throw off all the covers, I decide to do something different.
 I remember that I have new goals to go towards fun in menopause.
-I lay still.
+With heightened senses I lay still.
 The silence outside my body remains unbroken, but inside there is an outcry, “Arrrrgggghhhhhh.”
 For whatever reason, that thinking, judging part of me does not handle this recurring event very well.

 I switch my attention away from those struggling thoughts.
-I decide to feel my body, pay attention to it.
+Aware of the fight within, I decide to feel my body, pay attention to it.
 Gain information to help answer the question “What do hot flashes feel like?”
 I’m naked, lying on my right side, hips and knees curled.
 My body is tense.
 One hand grips the corner of my pillow.
 I relax, letting my fingers unfurl.
 The cotton pillowcase and feathers plump up giving them a buoyant lift.
 I relax even more and Lub-WHUMP a single robust heartbeat reverberates loudly in my chest.
 Seemingly in answer, a new thought pops into my consciousness.
 “Count the seconds” and so I do.

 “One one thousand, two one thousand…” time slows even more.
 I feel thick fingers of building heat push outward from deep inside.
 The dense force of heat expands, moving between my shoulder blades to spread up my back and envelop my neck.
 Moisture springs from my pores.
-I notice it at the nape of my neck first, then up the hairline.
+It is at the nape of my neck first, then travels up the hairline.
 Drops emerge and multiply across my shoulders and throughout the center of my back.
 There I feel a single rivulet fall from the dip of my spine and roll around the curve to my waist where it meets the bed.

 The blaze spreads further filling my body.
 Just under my skin the hotness exerts its pressure most insistently.
 If I could see it now, I’m sure my face would be brightly colored in the flush of this wave.
 I am so very, very hot now.
 But I stay put and with the least movement possible lift the covers away from my body.
 I am still counting.
 I’ve only reached nine.